How to Write a Project Brief

 A step-by-step guide to writing a project brief

 The length of a project brief depends on the scope and scale of your project.
 The more intricate the project is, the longer the brief will be.
 Let it come together naturally by adding information as you need.
-Don’t worry about the format or following a certain outline, a project brief can and should change depending on the purpose.
+Don’t worry about the format or following a certain outline, a project summary can and should change depending on the purpose.

-The great thing about using Xtensio’s Project Brief template is that it becomes an editable living document once you save it to your dashboard.
+The great thing about using Xtensio’s template is that it becomes an editable living document once you save it to your dashboard.
 Move modules and sections around to make the template fit your project.
 Collaborate on it with your team members and share the live link with your clients to keep them updated on the project as it evolves – no sending PDFs or constantly updating a web page in the CMS!

 1. Company Profile: Who is your client?